• Proposed

 Justification

 Lycoperdon sulcatostoma is a saprotrophic gasteroid species with a gregarious habit found on dead plant debris.
-It is known from Southern Brazil Atlantic Forest remnants, with only nine collections, of which six are distributed in Paraná State, and three in Santa Catarina State.
-Based on sampling efforts for gasteroid species throughout the Atlantic Forest distribution, the species is considered rare and likely restricted to the Southern part of the domain in Brazil, requiring well conserved areas.
-Lycoperdon sulcatostoma could also occur in adjacent areas in Argentina and Paraguay.
-The species is mainly threatened by the loss of its habitat area and quality, with the Atlantic Forest facing intense anthropogenic disturbances for decades.
-Based on the species rarity and sampling efforts within its habitat, it is inferred that it has no more than 10,000 mature individuals, all distributed in one subpopulation.
-Based on the severe habitat decline within the area, it is possible to infer a size population decline of at least 10% in the last three generations (20 years), that is expected to be still undergoing.
-It is, therefore, assessed as Vulnerable VU C2a(ii).
+It is known from southern Brazilian Atlantic Forest remnants, with only nine collections, of which six are distributed in Paraná State, and three in Santa Catarina State.
+Based on sampling efforts for gasteroid species throughout the Atlantic Forest distribution, the species is considered rare and likely restricted to the southern part of the domain in Brazil, requiring well conserved areas; although it could also occur in adjacent areas in Argentina and Paraguay.
+The species is mainly threatened by the loss of its habitat area and quality, with the Atlantic Forest having faced intense anthropogenic disturbances for decades.
+Based on the species' rarity and sampling efforts within its habitat, it is inferred that it has no more than 10,000 mature individuals, all distributed in one subpopulation.
+Based on the severe habitat decline within the area, it is possible to suspect a population size decline of at least 10% in the last three generations (20 years), that is expected to be still undergoing.
+It is, therefore, assessed as Vulnerable under criterion C2a(ii).

 Geographic range